cppalliance/safe-cpp/proposal/draft.md

 @.ooo World
 ```

 `s` is initialized with a long string, which makes it use storage on the heap.
-The `string::operator+` returns a temporary `std::string` object, also with the data stored on the heap. `sv` is initialized by calling the `string::operator string_view()` conversion function on the temporary.[^string_conversion] The temporary string goes out of scope at the end of that statement, its storage is returned to the heap, and the user prints a string view with dangling pointers.
+The `string::operator+` returns a temporary `std::string` object, also with the data stored on the heap. `sv` is initialized by calling the `string::operator string_view()` conversion function on the temporary.
+The temporary string goes out of scope at the end of that statement, its storage is returned to the heap, and the user prints a string view with dangling pointers.

 This design is full of sharp edges.
 It should not have made the ISO Standard.
 But C++ didn't have great alternatives, since it lacks borrow checking, which is the technology that flags these problems.